tiagoprn/celery-db-flask-cookiecutter/README.md

 - python 3.13

-- flask (latest)
+- flask 3.1

 - flasgger (swagger wrapper) as documentation for the API, using doctrings on the API endpoints to write the documentation.

 - gunicorn configured to run the project in the production environment.

-- pylint as the linter, black as the code formatter, isort to fix import order
+- ruff as linter and formatter

 - pytest tests, with some plugins to ease presentation.